Kiligram/permissionless-zkBridge/README.md

     --broadcast
 ```

+4. The CLI is configured to use Anvil by default.
+To use an already deployed contract on one of the available testnets, simply uncomment the corresponding `RPC_URL` and `CONTRACT_ADDRESS` lines in the `./cli.py` file.
+Additionally, you will need to set the `PRIVATE_KEY` to the private key of your wallet on the selected testnet.

-4. Now you can run the CLI and interact with the contract.
+5. Now you can run the CLI and interact with the contract.
 ```bash
 cd ~/permissionless-zkBridge
 python3 ./cli.py --help